Judges rule on state abortion restrictions, shape Roe impact

 Planned Parenthood argues the law violates the Utah Constitution’s equal protection and right to privacy provisions.
 Utah’s attorneys argue that state abortion bans pre-dating Roe span to when the state constitution was drafted and accuse Planned Parenthood of trying to “interrupt and ultimately override the Legislature’s judgment.”

-The judge’s temporary restraining order expired Monday.
-District Court Judge Andrew Stone is now deciding whether to grant a preliminary injunction, which would let Planned Parenthood clinics continue to provide abortion care until the court rules on the constitutional questions.
+The judge granted a preliminary injunction, which would let Planned Parenthood clinics continue to provide abortion care until the court rules on the constitutional questions.

 Since the case began, another Utah law banning most abortions after 18 weeks took effect.